 Alan Murray is a Senior Lecturer in Business & Enterprise with the School of Business & Creative Industries and has worked for UWS since 2013.
 He is a highly experienced, flexible and adaptable business practitioner and academic with a proven track record as a successful, innovative and award winning entrepreneur.
 He was previously employed as a Regional Enterprise Manager with PSYBT supporting young people starting and continuing in business and for 5 years as a business start-up and growth adviser for Business Gateway, where he supported over 1000 businesses.
 Alan is also responsible for creating and developing the key enterprise modules for UWS.

 Alan will be supported by additional members of the Entrepreneurship and Enterprise team.

-This course may be available on a fully funded basis to some delegates through the National Transition Training Fund.
+This course may be available on a part funded basis to some delegates through the Upskilling Fund.
+If eligible, a subsidy of £1000 towards the course fee will be applied; individuals will be required to pay the £600 balance.
 Further details, including regarding eligibility, are available under Funding Support.

 If you have any questions, please contact us at firstname.lastname@example.org.